 There is a regular series of other events ranging from theatre and concert trips, heritage visits, and special interest sessions organised through individual groups but open to everybody.
 Other one day subject sessions, short courses and occasional social events are held and publicised on this website and members can receive a regular updating “News & Views Extra” email to keep you in touch.

-South Bank Group The Group organises visits to the Royal Festival Hall, Queen Elizabeth Hall, The Purcell Room and The Hayward Gallery, travelling by train to Waterloo.
+The Group attends concerts on the South Bank of the Thames in London.
+These are held at the Royal Festival Hall, Queen Elizabeth Hall and Purcell Room.
 Availability of tickets and further information may be obtained from Derek Bowtell by contacting him via the South Bank Group page.

 (See below for details of the upcoming meetings and events)

 Click the link above to see descriptions of our last few meetings for Arts & Heritage and Science & Technology

 |Tue Jan 28th||Science and Technology||Prof. McGeehan of Portsmouth University - "Plastic Eating Bacteria / Enzymes".|